 - For course sequence suggestions and to see if your courses have any prerequisites or corequisites, review your program of study online and/or visit your faculty program chair.

 - Remember to schedule courses based on your full-time (12 credits or more) or part-time (up to 11 credits) status and other influences such as work and transportation.

-- Visit the Academic and Career Advising Center to review your plan and answer any questions.
+- Visit a Career & Academic Advisor to review your plan and answer any questions.
 We want you to succeed!

 - Keep in mind that your educational plan is a guide and can be changed at any point to reflect your current interests, goals and availability.